Salvador-ON/Build-Your-Own-Scraper/README.md

 ## Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](./issues/).

 ## Show your support

-Give as start if you like this project!
+Give a start if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Thanks to Microverse!

 ## License